aprameya17/Dashtoon-Generative-AI-Assignment/README.md

 2. **Install Dependencies**

-Make sure you have Python installed.
-You can download it from python.org.
+-Python

-Use pip (Python's package manager) to install the required dependencies.
+Use pip (Python's package manager) to install the required dependencies. pip install -r requirements.txt

-bash
-Copy code
-pip install -r requirements.txt
-Ensure you have the necessary libraries such as PyTorch, TorchVision, NumPy, and Matplotlib installed.
+Ensure you have the necessary libraries such as the following installed:
+-PyTorch
+-TorchVision
+-NumPy
+-Matplotlib